done7k/hassio-addon/README.md

 The program is designed for Home Assistant.

 konnected board maintains a tiny webserver and can return a set of configuration and status values.
 In some installation environments it is critical to see board level of Wifi signal which is not provided by standard konnected integration.
-This addon fetches “/status” information including RSSI strength; adds proper icon name and returns indormaiton in JSON format.
+This addon fetches “/status” information including RSSI strength; adds proper icon name and returns informaiton in JSON format.
 Running it as a sensor gives you real-time connection status for your konnected board in Home Assistant.

 ![repo-settings-image](https://github.com/done7k/hassio-addon/blob/master/images/konnekted_card.PNG)